October 16, 2003: Six months after opening the iTunes Music Store for Mac owners, Apple expands the service to cover Windows PCs as well.

 iTunes: ‘The best Windows app ever written’

 At first, PC users had to run software made by a company called MusicMatch to use their iPods.
 However, Jobs insisted that if Apple was going to let its beautiful hardware run on PCs, it must control as much of the experience as possible.
-That meant that iTunes would need to be ported across as well.
+That meant Apple needed to port iTunes to Windows.

 During the software’s October 16 unveiling, Jobs referred to it — with characteristic enthusiasm — as “the best Windows app ever written.”